tiagotvv/data_analysis_and_visualization/README.md

 #### 6.1 Portugal

+#### Covid-19 Dashboard
-Covid-19 Dashboard: Using streamlit, I created a web app to display and analyze COVID-19 data from Portugal.
+Using streamlit, I created a web app to display and analyze COVID-19 data from Portugal.
 The Data Science for Social Good initiative fetched the data from the health authorities on a daily basis.
 I used the files from their repository and made the analysis.

 Link to streamlit app: https://share.streamlit.io/tiagotvv/covid19pt/main/CovidPT.py

 <img src="dashboard_screenshot.png" alt="drawing"/>

-The app is hosted in another repository of mine- More details about all the information displayed on the dashboard can be found there.
+The app is hosted in another repository of mine.
+More details about all the information displayed on the dashboard can be found there.
 Link to GitHub repo: https://github.com/tiagotvv/covid19pt/